ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models

-\textbf{Dataset Statistics:} The \conceptbed{} dataset consists of 284 unique concepts, comprising 80 concepts from ImageNet, 200 concepts from CUB, and 4 concepts from PACS.
-The dataset encompasses over 5000 unique composite prompts distributed across the 80 ImageNet concepts, with each composite prompt having up to two associations.
-Specifically, we have 3028, 2891, 1267, and 203 prompts contributing to the attribute, relation, action, and counting categories, respectively.
-In total, the dataset contains approximately 33,000 composite prompts (counting the total number of prompts over the entire set of concepts) for the evaluation of all processed concepts from ImageNet.
+The \conceptbed{} dataset consists of 284 unique concepts, comprising 80 concepts from ImageNet, 200 concepts from CUB, and 4 concepts from PACS.
+In total, the dataset contains approximately 33,000 composite prompts for the evaluation of all 80 processed concepts from ImageNet, with each composite prompt having up to two composition categories.
+Out of these composite prompts, 18987, 16902, 8014, and 1083 prompts contribute to the attribute, relation, action, and counting categories, respectively.

-We would like to emphasize that our dataset curation pipeline can be readily extended to more extensive datasets, such as OpenImages-v7~\cite{kuznetsova2020open} and LAION-5B~\cite{schuhmannlaion}.
+Our dataset curation pipeline is flexible to be extended to larger datasets such as OpenImages-v7~\cite{kuznetsova2020open} and LAION-5B~\cite{schuhmannlaion}.
 However, it is important to note that this extension would significantly increase the resource requirements.
 With the introduction of this dataset, our primary objective is to provide a standardized and benchmarked evaluation framework for concept learners, enhancing research in the field.